Notice of changes to interest rate benchmarks

 Fallback plan

 The EU Benchmark Regulation mentioned above requires ING to have a robust plan that sets out the actions we will take in case a benchmark rate ceases to exist or materially changes.
 Each ING legal entity has a Fallback Plan.
-The Dutch Authority for Financial Markets (AFM) monitors the Fallback Plan of ING Bank N.V. which can be found here:
+The Dutch Authority for Financial Markets (AFM) monitors the Fallback Plan of ING Bank N.V.

-Benchmark regulation – Robust written plan - ING Bank N.V.
+Here's a high level summary: Benchmark regulation – Robust written plan - ING Bank N.V.
 (PDF 0,1 MB)

 Questions?